United Empire Loyalist: Slavery

 Slave-owning Loyalists from across the former Thirteen Colonies brought their slaves with them to Canada, as the practice was still legal there.
 They took a total of about 2,000 slaves to British North America: 500 in Upper Canada (Ontario), 300 in Lower Canada (Quebec), and 1,200 in the Maritime colonies of New Brunswick, Nova Scotia, and Prince Edward Island.
 The presence and condition of slaves in the Maritimes would become a particular issue.
 They constituted a larger portion of the population, but it was not an area of plantation agriculture.

 The settlers eventually freed many of these slaves.
 Together with the free Black Loyalists, many chose to go to Sierra Leone in 1792 and following years, seeking a chance for self-government.
-Meanwhile, the British Parliament passed an imperial law in 1790 that assured prospective immigrants to Canada that they could retain their slaves as property.
+Meanwhile, the British Parliament passed the Settlers in American Colonies Act 1790 (30 Geo.
+3. c.
+27) that assured prospective immigrants to Canada that they could retain their slaves as property.
 In 1793, an anti-slavery law was passed, in the 1st Parliament of Upper Canada.
 The Act Against Slavery banned the importation of slaves into the colony, and mandated the emancipation of all children born henceforth to female slaves upon reaching the age of 25.
 The Act was partially introduced due to the influx of the number of slaves brought by Loyalist refugees to Upper Canada.
 The slave trade was abolished across the British Empire in 1807.
 The institution of slavery was abolished Empire-wide by 1834 (except in India, where it was considered an indigenous institution).